Huegoxaga/notes/algorithm/ml.md

       - output gate - uses a copy of the current long term state to generate the short term state.
 - Gated Recurrent Networks(GRUs)
   - A refined and simplified version of the LSTM.
-- A Seq2Seq model can be a RNN model that takes a sequence of items (words, letters, time series, etc) and outputs another sequence of items.
+- A `Seq2Seq` model can be a RNN model that takes a sequence of items (words, letters, time series, etc) and outputs another sequence of items.
+  - The use case is translation between two languages
   - A typical sequence to sequence model has two parts – an encoder and a decoder.
 Both the parts are practically two different neural network models combined into one giant network.
   - The task of an encoder network is to understand the input sequence, and create a smaller dimensional representation of it.
 This representation is then forwarded to a decoder network which generates a sequence of its own that represents the output.
+  - The attention mechanism add weights to each work from the input sequence for encoder to improve the accuracy
+    - Transformer is an application of the attention mechanism without using RNNs to record the order of words, it uses positional encoding instead
 - Amazon SageMaker Sequence to Sequence
   - A supervised learning algorithm for convert sequence of tokens
   - the input is a sequence of tokens (for example, text, audio) and the output generated is another sequence of tokens.